Why You Should Let Steak Rest After Cooking

-If you're not sure how big your meat is compared to others, a rule of thumb is to let your steak rest for at least five minutes (an absolutely no less than three).
+If you're not sure how big your meat is compared to others, a rule of thumb is to let your steak rest for at least five minutes (and absolutely no less than three).
 However, if you've just cooked a whole steak roast, you should let it sit for at least 10 minutes - 20 minutes, maybe longer.

-Additionally, these guidelines may help:
+These guidelines may help: